Essential Oil Perfume Recipes + How to Make Natural Fragrances

 Oil Based Roll On Essential Oil Perfume Recipe

 To make an oil based perfume, you simply mix your perfume essential oil blend with a carrier oil of your choice.
 Jojoba oil, sweet almond oil and fractionated coconut oil are all popular bases for oil based essential oil perfumes.
-You will want to use a carrier oil with little to no fragrance in order to avoid having it come through with your chosen aroma.
+You will want to use an oil with little to no fragrance in order to avoid having it come through with your chosen aroma.
 Alternately, you can also use 100% cyclomethicone or a blend of equal parts cyclomethicone to your carrier oil of choice.
 (Cyclomethicone is a synthetic silicone commonly used in cosmetic applications for skin and hair care as well as perfumery.)

-Your essential oil blend for your oil based essential oil perfume recipes should comprise of between 15%-30% of your chosen carrier oil.
+Your essential oil blend for your oil based essential oil perfume recipes should comprise of between 15%-30% of your chosen oil.
 (If you are using essential oils that are known skin irritants or have a lower maximum usage rate per IFRA guidelines, then stick to the lower end of that percentage.)

 To make your oil based perfume, simply add the essential oil blend to a rollerball bottle.
 Then follow with your chosen carrier oil.
 Swirl to mix, then cap and label your rollerball bottle.